turingschool/curriculum/source/projects/web_guesser.markdown

 * A light red (closer to white) when the guess is just a little bit high or low
 * Green when the guess is correct

+When it works correctly, commit your files to Git!

 ### Guess Limiting

 Can you make it so they only get five guesses before a new number is generated?
 Some tips: